 How much are the standard road-based commercial tour CUA fees?

-Road-based commercial tour operators will pay an annual $300 non-refundable CUA application fee for each submitted CUA application.
+NPS is currently determining a reasonable application fee.
 100% of collected CUA application fees stay within the collecting park and are used to recover the administrative costs of receiving, reviewing, and processing CUA applications and required reports.
 The NPS will adjust this application fee periodically to account for increased costs including inflation.